michael-cannon/wordpress-starter/API.md

-# API WordPress Starter
+# API Aihrus WordPress Starter

-The [WordPress Starter plugin](http://wordpress.org/plugins/wordpress-starter/) comes with its own set of actions and filters, as described below.
+The [Aihrus WordPress Starter plugin](http://wordpress.org/plugins/wordpress-starter/) comes with its own set of actions and filters, as described below.

 ## Actions